- Microsoft Edge is Microsoft's new default web browser, having replaced Internet Explorer.

 Speaking of Edge’s Favorites page, many users complained that this page disappeared after installing the latest Windows 10 updates.
 For more information on how to bring it back, you can use this guide.

-The intuitive design is usually found in browser with big teams behind them.
-Like Mozilla Firefox, Microsoft Edge, or Google Chrome.
+The intuitive design is usually found in browsers with big teams behind them, like Mozilla Firefox, Microsoft Edge, or Google Chrome.
 However, some hidden gems have a lot to offer.

 You can remove and add favorites to your home screen, create a new Favorites menu with rather ease.
-Also, there’s an interesting feature called Moods which allows you to group favorite websites for different profiles (UR Work, UR Home, etc.).
-You can create your own Moods profiles, making it great for PCs with multiple users.
+Also, you can group favorite websites for different profiles.
+You can create your own profiles, making it great for PCs with multiple users.